 The “tsuyu” or rainy season in Japan means the return of rain boots and umbrellas.
 In fact, if you happen to see an aerial view of the streets of Tokyo during this time, you will likely be fascinated by the sea of umbrellas present.
-You would think that this scene is only possible during the really heavy downpour days, but actually, even for a little drizzle, Japanese people already use their umbrellas because they hate getting wet.
+You would think that this scene is only possible during the really heavy downpour days, but actually, even for a little drizzle, Japanese people tend to use their umbrellas.

 Because of the influx of umbrellas during this season, there is a unique product that makes its appearance in Japan.
-It is called “kasapon” which is derived from “kasa” which is the Japanese word for umbrella and “pon” which is an onomatopoeia which means “something magically appearing.”
+It is called “kasapon” ( 傘ぽん) which is derived from “kasa” (傘), the Japanese word for umbrella, and “pon” (ぽん), which is an onomatopoeia that means “something magically appearing.”
 It is named that way because kasapon is an automatic umbrella sleeves dispenser wherein you put your umbrella and it gets quickly encased in a clear plastic – just like magic!

 Kasapon can be seen outside stores and establishments all over Tokyo.
 Culturally, it is considered a nuisance in Japan for people to bring their wet umbrellas inside an establishment because they will drip all over the floor, which the staff would have to continuously mop before someone slips or before people step on the puddles and create a mess as they walk through the store.
 Of course, a good option is to simply leave your umbrella outside.
 However, if you are entering a big grocery store, a department store, or a shopping mall, it wouldn’t make much sense to leave your umbrella outside for so long and risking coming out to found someone took it.

 Because of its efficiency, kasapon have become widely popular in Tokyo.
 There are even some variations that are able to squeeze out water from your umbrella, leaving you with a nice clean and dry umbrella that you can now safely bring inside the store with you.